AnthonyKuang/Trillo-App/README.md

 # Trillo-App

 A sass project for a hotel booking app.
+Uses mostly flexbox to position items.